Jordan-Neuenschwander/Bird_Identification/README.md

 # Bird_Identification
-A jupyter notebook apllication that uses a trained convolutional neural network to identify the species of birds within images.
+A jupyter notebook application that uses a trained convolutional neural network to identify the species of birds within images.